-CRUISE If cruise is used as source of log grades for the appraisal for greater block(s) is one where all parts of the cutting authority area or individual cut block(s) are not connected, or the service landings used to support the yarding of timber from a cutting authority area or individual cut block(s) by helicopter are not connected, by a road suitable for motor vehicles to the centre of the nearest community.
+ISOLATED As applicable, an isolated cutting authority area or individual cut block(s) is one where all parts of the cutting authority area or individual cut block(s) are not connected, or the service landings used to support the yarding of timber from a cutting authority area or individual cut block(s) by helicopter are not connected, by a road suitable for motor vehicles to the centre of the nearest community.

 The nearest community must be a city, district municipality, town or village and must have retail food and gasoline services located nearby.
 This includes all communities serviced by public ferry.